Judi Dench isn’t a fan of the ‘cruelly unjust’ depiction of the royals on ‘The Crown’

 “This is both cruelly unjust to the individuals and damaging to the institution they represent,” Dench added.

-The actor’s sentiments echoed those of former prime minister John Major, who dismissed the series as a “barrel-load of nonsense” over the weekend.
+The actor’s sentiments echoed those of former Prime Minister John Major, who dismissed the series as a “barrel-load of nonsense” over the weekend.
 Netflix responded to Major, who is depicted in the series by Jonny Lee Miller, and doubled down on its assertion that the series “has always been presented as a drama based on historical events.”

 After previous backlash from U.K. culture secretary Oliver Dowden in November 2020, Netflix has said that it will not include a disclaimer to its episodes reminding viewers that “The Crown” is fictionalized.
 Dench, who said there is no “greater believer in artistic freedom than I,” wrote that “the time has come for Netflix to reconsider” its disclaimer decision.